 Well, the little bear rat in Pennsylvania saw his shadow, so supposedly we're in for six more weeks of winter.
-Looking at our forecast up here for the next couple of weeks, I'm inclined to believe him, especially with this impending winter storm.
+Based on current weather patterns, I’m inclined to believe him.

-Whatever your feelings on the groundhog, I must say, the Wikipedia article on Punxsutawney Phil is extremely entertaining.
+Whatever your feelings on the groundhog, I will remind you, the Wikipedia article on Punxsutawney Phil is extremely entertaining.
 It reads a bit like a defeated and sarcastic conspiracy theory gone awry.
 Well worth a look.